vanHeemstraSystems/devrev/300/200/200/README.md

 After having signed into DevRev visit the page at https://marketplace.devrev.ai/gitlab-pzy4ce0g and click the **Install** button.

+On the [Snap-ins page](https://app.devrev.ai/agility-game/settings/snap-ins) you will see the snap-in being installed.
+When show the button **Complete Installation** click it.

 Sync GitLab and DevRev so issue status is always real-time and driven by code.

 ## Overview